-The Neighbourhood Plan also supports the production of a village design guide in accordance with guidance in the National Model Design Code.
+The Neighbourhood Plan group support the production of a village design guide to assist with guidance to residents and developers.

 Good design of terraced housing, addressing site with distinct design and positive boundary treatment.

 Although some nice design features the massing and scale of this building too large.